oceanilana/SURFO/README.md

 as well as CO2 flux, however the CO2 flux is partially calcuated in Matlab so at present there is a lot of swapping between R and Matlab during these analyses.
 I am hoping to convert some of these matlab scripts into R so they can be used in R as well so we do not have to switch programming languages, and to make an accessible package for future use.

+Additionally, my analyses and data visualization codes used for my AGU presentation are included in this repository.

 The authors of each script are listed in the comments at the top of each script.